tbensky/ProjectClock/readme.md

 Here, by trial and error, with adjusting surfaces to $\approx 1$ mm, you can see how the escape wheel tooth slides off of the anchor, in a way that gives a little kick to the pendulum.

 ![](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape06.jpg)

+When the left pallet of the anchor hits the escape wheel, it's a dead stop, with very little energy transfer back to the pendulum.
+The right pallet however, after it stops the crown wheel, allows the tooth to slide off of it, along its contours to impart some energy into the pendulum.
+There are infinite variations of this, and it's quite interesting to study.
+The escapement here was developed by simply watching non-working anchors for places where it appears to be jamming up, stopping the escapement.
+When found, some CAD work was done to reshape the anchor's surface to remove such jam points.